 7. Host a gathering of local parents and/or experts to talk about social isolation in your community.
 Here are some questions to help get the conversation started:

 From your personal or professional perspective, what causes social isolation and how does it affect teenagers?

 What do you think we need to do to create meaningful and long-term change in our schools?

 What should we be doing in our homes/families, at faith organizations, at community based organizations and among adults in general to address the issue of teenage social isolation?

 How can we better be informed on this issue in our community and ensure we are starting to make a difference?

 8. With other parents and caregivers, meet with your local middle school and high schools to find out what they are already doing to address the issue of social isolation.
 Encourage using the Start With Hello program as a free and fun way for students to lead change within the school.

-9. Work with the school and teachers to set up a local SAVE Promise Club who meet regularly and plan activities for your school, neighborhoods and community-based organizations.
+9. Work with the school and teachers to set up a local SAVE Promise Club that meets regularly and plan activities for your school, neighborhoods, and community-based organizations.

 10. Make part of your weekly classroom meeting a discussion about values and differences and how your students can be leaders in their schools by including kids that are feeling left out.
 Ask students to reach out and “do the right thing” when observing another student who is alone.